dolphindb/Tutorials_EN/streaming_tutorial.md

 retentionMinutes->1440
 //The path where the persisted data is saved persistenceDir->/hdd/persistencePath/pubTable
-//hashValue is the identifier of the worker for persistence of the streaming table. hashValue->0
+//hashValue is the identifier of the worker for persistence of the stream table. hashValue->0
-//The offset of the first of the persisted streaming messages on disk relative to the entire streaming table. diskOffset->0
+//The offset of the first of the persisted streaming messages on disk relative to the entire stream table. diskOffset->0
 ```
 ### 3. Data Replay

 DolphinDB provides function `replay` to replay historical data like live trading data.
-For details please refer to [Data Replay Tutorial].
+For details please refer to [Data Replay Tutorial](historical_data_replay.md).

 ### 4. Streaming API